-USB has gotten needlessly complicated over the past few years, and we can all likely agree on that.
+USB has gotten needlessly complicated over the past few years, and we can all probably agree on that.

 It had become a mess of different types of connectors, brands, and speeds but, thankfully, the situation has gotten a bit more streamlined with the help of USB-C.

-This connector has been gaining popularity recently, appearing on the front panels of PC cases, the rear panels of motherboards, as well as in phones, laptops, and other products.
-However, many technologies utilize this connector now, and you can’t always identify them at a glance.
+This connector has been gaining a lot of popularity in recent years, appearing on the front panels of PC cases, the rear panels of motherboards, as well as in smartphones, laptops, and other products.
+However, there are different specifications that use this port, so you can’t identify them at a glance.

 Table of ContentsShow